“Then I set my face toward the Lord God to make request by prayer and supplications, with fasting, sackcloth, and ashes.”

 Daniel was purposeful in prayer – “I set my face toward the Lord God to make request by prayer and supplications.”
 He left nothing out of his prayer life.
 He used every utility to prayer he could.
 This is a stamp of effective prayer.

-As Daniel saw the end of the seventy years approaching, he prayed for the restoration of the exiled Jews.
+As Daniel saw the end of the seventy years approaching, he prayed to restore the exiled Jews.
 Jeremiah had challenged his people to pray for that restoration (Je 29:12-14).
 Daniel prayed that prayer in verses 3-19.
 Prayer was a means whereby God accomplished His prophetic Word.

 The word “prayer” carries the idea of intercession, and “supplications” the idea of entreaty for mercy.
 The ideas of “fasting, sackcloth and ashes” also portray Daniel’s attitude in prayer.
 His attitude was more important than his words.